MicrosoftDocs/memdocs/memdocs/intune/user-help/store-recovery-key.md

 ## IT pro support

-If you're an IT support person and want to configure and manage File Vault encryption for Mac devices in your organization, see [Use FileVault disk encryption for macOS with Intune](https://docs.microsoft.com/mem/intune/protect/encrypt-devices-filevault).
+If you're an IT support person and want to configure and manage FileVault encryption for Mac devices in your organization, see [Use FileVault disk encryption for macOS with Intune](https://docs.microsoft.com/mem/intune/protect/encrypt-devices-filevault).

 ## Next steps